 This street type is limited to private streets, service drives or alleys.
 These streets, alleys or drive aisles will likely have little to no pedestrian traffic or sidewalks.
 These types may have walled service yards or trash enclosures fronting the street.
-This street type will be used to access back-of-house and parking areas in commercial sites.
 Service Street Types may be used in residential areas to provide alley access to garages, parking and service areas.

-Exhibit 3.1 - Street Types
+Exhibit 3.2 - Street Types